-You can either walk through Skjelstadmarka on a narrow path through the forest to Tyldvatnet and Rådal, or you can take a gravel road past Bulandsvatnet and Ausevatnet.
-If you choose the gravel path, you will pass a small pilgrim hostel in Borås with self-catering facilities.
+Through Skjelstadmarka you can hike along a small path through the forest to Tyldvatnet and Rådal.
+An alternative route follows a gravel road passing through Bulandsvatnet and Ausevatnet.
+If you follow the gravel road you will find a small, self-catering pilgrim hostel in Borås.

 You enter the deep Hållådalen valley and pass 3,000-year-old stone carvings in an idyllic cultural landscape on the way down to the larger town of Stjørdal.
 Ersgard, east of Stjørdal, offers accommodation on a 250-year-old farm.
 In the evening you can try your luck fishing in the river.

 The trail passes Lånke church and you can take a dip at Hells bathing area located where Stjørdalsälven enters the fjord.
 The trail mounts Gjevingåsen – a dreaded path for the pilgrims of the past as they were attacked by robbers and wild animals here.
 Further along in the forest you will find Folden farm, an organic farm where you can stay the night.

 At Bakken St Olavsleden joins the Romboleden trail that comes from Mostadmark in the east.
 The trail continues through forests to Engan farm.
 At Saksvikskorsen there used to be a cross where pilgrims stopped as they finally saw their destination Nidaros.
 You can look out over the fjord and the great city from here.

 From Ranheim church you stroll along the beach, around Leangbukta and into the Ringve botanical gardens and a museum of music history.
 You walk along Lade allé past churches and below the walls around Kristiansten fortress towering above the city.
 Alongside Nidälven river, you will see colourful wooden buildings on stilts and you cross Gamle bybro bridge.
 You have now reached the ultimate destination of your journey – Nidaros Cathedral.